icy/dusybox/README.md

 - [ ] Exit if output matches some regular expression
 - [ ] Exit if user presses `q` or `Q`
 - [ ] Tool doesn't work with pipe commands, e.g, `ps x | grep foo`:
       it reports `command not found` error.
+As a work-around you can use `bash -c "ps x | grep ff"` instead.

 ## Testing